What is residency obligation?

 Being a spouse, common law partner, or child of a Canadian citizen who lives outside Canada.
 You must also live with your spouse, partner or parent.

 Being a spouse, common law partner, or child of a Canadian PR who holds a full time position outside Canada with a Canadian business, federal, provincial, or territorial government.
 You must also live with your spouse, partner or parent.

 Further, Canadian citizens or temporary residents do not need to meet this obligation.

 If you are unsure about whether you meet the obligation, we can help you.

-On the other hand, if you are out of Canada, you won’t be allowed to return to Canada as a PR.
+The appeal determines whether you should be allowed to return to Canada as a PR.